urmighosh/urmighosh/README.md

 Hi !This is Urmi GHOSH
-I'm working on PHP with Laravel framework.
+I’m interested in Software Testing, Quality Assurance @ Web Developing.
-I'm interested in Web Developing.
+I’m looking to collaborate with who is passionate about Software Testing How to reach me? please mail me at urmi5198urmi@gmail.com